 Housing & Roommates

-Campers will reside in the Alleghany Hall dorms on campus.
-Campers stay 2 per room and are assigned by age and roommate requests.
+Campers will reside in the University Hall dorms on campus and roommates are assigned by age and roommate requests.
 If you have a roommate request, and have not already given it to us, please do so as soon as possible.
 Roommate requests are not guaranteed, if you don't have a roommate request, you will be placed in a room with someone near your age.
 It will be a great opportunity to meet someone new!

 Linens: Not provided

 Meal/Room Card Deposit: $10

 The staff live in the dormitories with the campers and participate in evening activities.
 Drugs, alcohol and tobacco are strictly prohibited, and constitute, along with general misconduct, grounds for dismissal from camp without a refund.